Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 <!-- GETTING STARTED -->
 ## Get started

-Follow the steps below to run the Migration Tool:
+Follow the steps below to run the Kentico Migration Tool:

 1. Clone or download the Migration.Toolkit source code from this repository.
 2. Open the `Migration.Toolkit.sln` solution in Visual Studio.